A Sunday Prayer for Starting a New Week

 “The Lord appeared to him from far away.
 I have loved you with an everlasting love; therefore I have continued my faithfulness to you.”
 (Jeremiah 31:3)

 “So we have come to know and to believe the love that God has for us.
 God is love, and whoever abides in love abides in God, and God abides in him.”
 (1 John 4:16)

 Rest in Him this day, soak in His presence and peace to the full.
-Know He loves you, He is for you, and He is ever wanting to reveal His heart to you.
+Know He loves you, He is for you, and He ever wants to reveal His heart to you.

-We are creatures made for relationship, and we were designed in every way to know our Creator.
-Just as He was with Adam and Eve in the garden, so He longs to reveal His heart to all His creation.
+We are creatures made for relationship and were designed in every way to know our Creator.
+Just as He was with Adam and Eve in the garden, He longs to reveal His heart to all His creation.
 May your Sunday be blessed beyond words within His arms.

 Photo Credit: Unsplash/nathan-dumlao

 The views and opinions expressed in this podcast are those of the speakers and do not necessarily reflect the views or positions of Salem Web Network and Salem Media Group.

 Stock Footage & Music Courtesy of Soundstripe.com Thumbnail by Getty Images

 Now available is our new Daily Prayer devotional!
 An easy way to start your day with prayer: read today’s prayer and sign up to receive it by email.

 This article is part of our Prayer resource meant to inspire and encourage your prayer life when you face uncertain times.
 Visit our most popular prayers if you are wondering how to pray or what to pray.
 Remember, the Holy Spirit intercedes for us and God knows your heart even if you can't find the words to pray.